Algoryx/AGXUnity/README.md

 [![](https://img.youtube.com/vi/Accpit3LmIA/1.jpg)](https://www.youtube.com/watch?v=Accpit3LmIA)

 ## Binary distribution
 To distribute an Unity3D application together with AGX Dynamics, you need to collect the required runtime files from your AGX installation.
-These files must match the version of AGX used when building the Unity3D application. agxDotNet.dll will already be present in the *Managed* subdirectory of the application.
+These files must match the version of AGX used when building the Unity3D application.

 Below is a list of required files/directories which come from the <agx-install-dir>/bin/x64/ directory.
-These files should be placed in the top directory together with your Unity exe-file:
+These files should be placed in the top directory together with your Unity exe-file.
+In version 2.22.1.0 and later, AGX Dynamics comes with a python script that will copy the required runtime files to a named (non-existing) directory: <agx-dir>\data\python\utilities\copy_runtimes.py

 ```
 agx.lic
 agxCable.dll
 agxCore.dll
 agxDotNetRuntime.dll
+agxDotNet.dll
 agxHydraulics.dll
 agxLua.dll
 agxMex.dll